Clydesdale horse: Characteristics

+Breed history

-The Clydesdale takes its name from Clydesdale, the old name for Lanarkshire, noted for the River Clyde.
-In the mid-18th century, Flemish stallions were imported to Scotland and bred to local mares, resulting in foals that were larger than the existing local stock.
+The Clydesdale horse takes its name from Clydesdale, the valley of the River Clyde.
+In the late seventeenth century, stallions of Friesian and Flemish stock from the Low Countries were imported to Scotland and bred to local mares.
 These included a black unnamed stallion imported from England by a John Paterson of Lochlyloch and an unnamed dark-brown stallion owned by the Duke of Hamilton.

 Another prominent stallion was a 16.1 hands coach horse stallion of unknown lineage named Blaze.
 Written pedigrees were kept of these foals beginning in the early nineteenth century, and in 1806, a filly, later known as "Lampits mare" after the farm name of her owner, was born that traced her lineage to the black stallion.
 This mare is listed in the ancestry of almost every Clydesdale living today.
 One of her foals was Thompson's Black Horse (known as Glancer), which was to have a significant influence on the Clydesdale breed.

 The first recorded use of the name "Clydesdale" in reference to the breed was in 1826 at an exhibition in Glasgow.
 Another theory of their origin, that of them descending from Flemish horses brought to Scotland as early as the 15th century, was also promulgated in the late 18th century.
 However, even the author of that theory admitted that the common story of their ancestry is more likely.

 A system of hiring stallions between districts existed in Scotland, with written records dating back to 1837.
 This programme consisted of local agriculture improvement societies holding breed shows to choose the best stallion, whose owner was then awarded a monetary prize.
 The owner was then required, in return for additional monies, to take the stallion throughout a designated area, breeding to the local mares.
 Through this system and by purchase, Clydesdale stallions were sent throughout Scotland and into northern England.

 Through extensive crossbreeding with local mares, these stallions spread the Clydesdale type throughout the areas where they were placed, and by 1840, Scottish draught horses and the Clydesdale were one and the same.
 In 1877, the Clydesdale Horse Society of Scotland was formed, followed in 1879 by the American Clydesdale Association (later renamed the Clydesdale Breeders of the USA), which served both U.S. and Canadian breed enthusiasts.
 The first American stud book was published in 1882.
 In 1883, the short-lived Select Clydesdale Horse Society was founded to compete with the Clydesdale Horse Society.
 It was started by two breeders dedicated to improving the breed, who also were responsible in large part for the introduction of Shire blood into the Clydesdale.